Planning on conducting research at the Rubenstein Library? Here's what you need to know:

 What can I bring into the reading room?

-- cellphone (set to silent or vibrate)
+- Cellphone (set to silent or vibrate)

-- laptop (without its case)
+- Laptop (without its sleeve or bag)

 - USB drive